zama-ai/concrete-ml/docs/pruning.md

 | *Pruned Fully Connected Neural Network*  |
 |                                          |

 Pruning weights can reduce the prediction performance of the neural network, but studies show that a high level of pruning (above 50% [^1]) can be applied.
-In **Concrete-ML**, we implement [Fully Connected Neural Networks](_apidoc/concrete.ml.sklearn.html#concrete.ml.sklearn.qnn.NeuralNetClassifier) with pruning, as described in the [developer guide](skorch_usage.md).
+In **Concrete-ML**, we implement [Fully Connected Neural Networks](_apidoc/concrete.ml.sklearn.html#concrete.ml.sklearn.qnn.NeuralNetClassifier) with pruning, as described in the [neural network documentation](quantized_neural_networks.md).

 [^1]: Han, Song & Pool, Jeff & Tran, John & Dally, William.
 (2015).
 Learning both Weights and Connections for Efficient Neural Networks.